yegor256/blog/_posts/2017/feb/2017-02-07-private-method-is-new-class.md

 your algorithms down into smaller parts?
 I do.
 Every time I write a new method, I realize that it can be a new class instead.
 Of course, I don't make classes out of all of them, but that has to be the goal.
-Private static methods are not reusable, while classes are&mdash;that is the main difference between them, and it is crucial.
+Private static methods are not reusable, while classes are---that is the main difference between them, and it is crucial.

 <!--more-->